codedribbler/Taste-Bots/README.md

 #### Lemmatization
 Lemmatization involves resolving words to their dictionary form.
 In fact, a lemma of a word is its dictionary or canonical form.
 So words like loved, loving etc. will have thier lemmatized form as love.

+[The Restaurant Review excel](#rest_excel) contains the output after each review of restaurant is sanitized by passed it through symspell followed by lemmatization function.

+### Learning most talked about features of a Restaurant and their sentiments

+One of the objecive of the project is to highlight the most noticed feature of a restaurant .
+Explain by example ...........

+To work this out